melezhik/jam/README.md

      $ pinto list -s hello-world-example-stack

-And also we have distributive with _ALL_ dependencies ready to use:
+And also we have distributive with _ALL_ dependencies inside ready to deploy:

     hello-world-example/HelloWorldApp/HelloWorld-App-v0.1.0.tar.gz